PLEASE READ THE GUIDE BELOW BEFORE TURNING ANYTHING ON

 - The X-Arcade Tankstick manual is a general manual for using the control panel itself, as it uses the same electronics.

 WARNING: Do not turn off the Machine without first turning off the PC properly by simply tapping (do not hold) the power button on the front of the PC.

 The PC is shipped separate from the Machine, here is how to get things up and running:

 - Open the rear door and place the PC in the bottom-left section of the Machine with the back of the PC facing to the right.
 Be sure not to cover the vent on the side of the PC case.

 - Open the control panel tray (it opens like a school desk) and put the keyboard and mouse inside.
-Run the cables to the PC through the hole in the center, and then connect the USB connections into the back of the computer,
+If you got a wireless keyboard/mouse, find the USB dongle inside the mouse and plug it into the PC.
+If wired, run the cables to the PC through the hole in the center, and then connect the USB connections into the back of the computer,

 - The control panel cables are already waiting near the PC (they have a purple and green connector on the same cable, but they are not used), connect the 2 USB plugs for the control panel to the USB ports on the back of the PC.

-The audio cable is also already waiting near the PC, connect the green headphone cable into the green headphone jack on the back of the PC (typically the center port).
+- The audio cable is also already waiting near the PC, connect the green/black headphone cable into the green headphone jack on the back of the PC (typically the center port).